-What Can a Handyman Do in Lake in Lake County, Ohio?
+What Can a Handyman Do Without a License in Lake in Lake County, Ohio?

 In Ohio, most “handyman”/home-improvement work is not covered by a single statewide general contractor license; instead, Ohio licenses specific construction trades at the state level (electrical, plumbing, HVAC/refrigeration, hydronics) and building departments issue permits.
 In Lake County-area cities, you commonly must register locally as a contractor (and pull permits) even when no state license is required.
 There is no single statewide dollar-threshold “handyman exemption” that lets you perform state-licensed trades without the appropriate state trade license—local permitting rules still apply.